Caramel apple tart is comprised of tart apples and creamy liquid caramel, baked inside of a puff pastry crust. (This post contains affiliate links)

 This might be the easiest dessert ever.
 Well, maybe the second easiest.
 I realized last week that I don’t have that many apple recipes on my site.
-Mom came to visit this past weekend and made an Apple Tart, and drizzled it with caramel, which gives this classic French dessert a decidedly American spin.
+Mom came to visit this past weekend, we and made an Apple Tart, then drizzled it with caramel, which gives this classic French dessert a decidedly American spin.

 - 1 sheet puff pastry, thawed in fridge